Fanis987/GameDevEssentials-QuestSystem/README.md

   }
 ]
 ```
-Load the multiple quests in json as follows:
+Load the quest(s) present in your json file(s) as follows:
+Note: There are some logical checks in the serializer (e.g. no negative goal values)

 ```csharp
 private List<Quest> LoadQuestsFromJson(string jsonPath){
     // Load from your path of choice